joereddington/joereddington.github.io/diary/index.md

 * I got OBS setup
 * Worked out the ffmpeg commands
 * Actually posted a video to youtube, instagram and facebook
+## 12/07/23 05:47 to 07:20, +EQT faff faff faff
+## 12/07/23 07:20 to 08:01, Email +EQT
+## 12/07/23 10:29 to 10:43, Hello +EQT
+## 12/07/23 10:43 to 12:18, Process this file.+EQT
+Did a reasonable amount of writing up in social
+* Fixed a bunch of half done stuff
+* Oh man, so much writing.
+* I generated the new files.
+* Something wrong with system?
+Oh I didn't say I'd do emails until later
+* So emails:

+## 12/07/23 12:19 to 12:48,  Emails +EQT
+## 12/07/23 12:48 to 13:06, Lunch
+## 12/07/23 13:06 to 14:20, Back  Email done
+and a social media sprint.
+It was actually quite hard.
+Like, I'm tired now.
+## 12/07/23 14:20 to 14:55, Okay- now the todo list +EQT
+* Needs a first pass

+## 12/07/23 14:55 to 15:15, 20 minute sorting Google Drive +EQT
+I mean, one of the things that has to happen sooner or later is the we merge the dropbox and the Google drive versions.

+* Google drive is quite hard to sort this way around compared to Dropbox.
+* But New Order should be laid out the same